 As we got out of the main praying hall, we headed towards the elevator lift to reach the Sky garden at the Hilltop.
 The hilltop is part of the temple and can also be reached by car or bike by taking another road.

-There was a fish pond, Chinese temple and a garden full of small zodiac animals but the highlight was the the massive Kuan Yin, or Goddess of Mercy statue (Mahayana Buddhism).
+The highlight was the massive Kuan Yin or Goddess of Mercy statue (Mahayana Buddhism).
 I was quite thrilled seeing the statue of Goddess of Mercy for the first time.
 The statue was 82.7 meters tall and the roof was supported by 16 granite pillars embellished with ornate carvings and guarded by four fierce looking Guardians from the four directions.

 Soaking in the peace and tranquility of the beautiful temple, we walked slowly towards the car saying adieu to return back again.